theNerd247/sermons/personal/identity/outline.md

   knowing it because they see their worth in what they do instead of who they already are.

+## Redeemed

+> Eph 1:7
+> "In Him we have redemption through His blood"

+redeemed
+: to buy out of the slave market and set free permanently

+Elephants at a circus

+  * chained when they're really young.
+At the time they cannot resist
+  * when the elephant gets much older and larger though they have the potential to break the chain they don't because they still think it will hold them down.

+Many of us who struggle with perfectionism were trained this way when they were really young.
+I know because I was abused as a child and grew up in a rough home.

+_The second key to being free from perfectionism is to realize that Christ has set you free from needing to pay off your sin debt to God._

 ## Forgiven

-> Eph 1:7
-> "In Him we have redemption through His blood, the forgiveness of our trespasses
+>  the forgiveness of our trespasses
 > according to the riches of His grace which He lavished on us."

 Psalm 103:11-14